Collectable: Collectables as investments

 Collectables can be items of limited supply that are sought for a variety of reasons, including a possible increase in value.
 In a financial sense, collectables can be viewed as a hedge against inflation.
 Over time, their value can also increase as they become rarer due to loss, damage or destruction.
+Insurance coverage is a concern, and premiums may cut into any long term profits.
 One drawback to investing in collectables is the potential lack of liquidity, particularly for very obscure items.
 There is also a risk for fraud.

 Digital collecting

-Digital collecting takes place in the blockchain, and it got popular at the end of 2020 with the NFT craze of 2020–2021.
-Collectors can buy, trade and exchange digital items (NFTs) usually associated with images or artworks.
-These items are usually bought using cryptocurrency, although many marketplaces have made it possible to purchase NFTs using standard credit cards as well.
-Just like in physical collecting, items can hold value due to different reasons, but they are not necessarily monetarily valuable, rare, uncommon or aesthetically pleasing.
+The collection of digital tokens (NFTs), usually associated with images or artworks, became popular during the NFT craze of 2020–2021.
+Collectors can buy, trade or exchange NFTs, and these transactions are recorded on a digital ledger called a blockchain.
+Just like in physical collecting, items can hold value due to different reasons, but they are not necessarily monetarily valuable, rare, or aesthetically pleasing.
 The Curio Cards, the Rare Pepe or the CryptoPunks are amongst the first cases of digital collectibles.
 Digital collecting also applies to digital artworks.

 History

 The urge to collect unusual and fascinating objects is primeval and not limited to humans.
 The bowerbird collects brightly colored objects such as shells, leaves, and flowers, which they place in, or around bowers.
 The pack rat is fond of using shiny objects in their nests.

 The Renaissance Cabinet of Curiosities was an antecedent both of modern museums and modern collecting.

+Collecting practices also existed in ancient civilizations, where objects such as figurines, coins and artworks were often gathered for religious, decorative, or status purposes.

 The earliest manufactured collectables were included as incentives with other products, such as cigarette cards in packs of cigarettes.
 Popular items developed a secondary market and sometimes became the subject of "collectable crazes".
 Eventually many collectable items came to be sold separately, instead of being used as marketing tools to increase the appeal of other products.

 To encourage collecting, manufacturers often create an entire series of a given collectable, with each item differentiated in some fashion.
 Examples include sports cards depicting individual players, or different designs of Beanie Babies.
 Enthusiasts will often try to assemble a complete set of the available variations.

 Collector editions are another way of supporting collectables.
 They typically are produced in limited amount and contain additional content that can be valuable for a collector.
 This practice is mostly popular in video games.

 Early versions of a product, manufactured in smaller quantities before its popularity as a collectable developed, sometimes command exorbitant premiums on the secondary market.
 Dolls and other toys made during an adult collector's childhood can command such premiums.
 Unless extremely rare or made as a one-of-a-kind in a mature market, collectables rarely prove to be a spectacular investment.